misterjtc/raspberrypi_security/README.md

 sudo nano /etc/fstab
 ```

-and adding the following line to the bottom of the file
+and add the following line to the bottom of the file

 Using NFS: